deluf/deluf.github.io/content/2025/remote-car.md

 date: "2025-08-14T00:00:00+01:00"
 draft: false

-description: "An **RC car controlled over the internet** (from anywhere in the world) with an arduino, an android phone, and a PS4 controller"
+description: "RC car retrofitted with an arduino and an android phone to allow for **over-the-internet remote control** (from anywhere in the world)"

 cover:
   alt: Preview of Remote car